algorandfoundation/specs/dev/ledger.md

  - The _proposer payout_ is the actual amount that is moved from the
    $I_f$ to the proposer, and is stored in msgpack field `pp`.
 If the proposer is not eligible, as described below, the _proposer payout_ must be 0.
+The proposer payout must not exceed

-If the proposer is eligible, the proposer payout is valid if it is less than or equal to the the current potential payout, which is computed as the sum of the _bonus incentive_ and half of the _fees collected_.
+      - The sum of the _bonus incentive_ and half of the _fees
+        collected_.
+      - The fee sink balance minus 100,000 microAlgos.

  - The block's _expired participation accounts_, which contains an
    optional list of account addresses.
 These accounts' participation